-However modelling is still on the horithe finals of the Miss World Australia com- zon for Ms Morr, who said she plans to pursue that career further as well.
+However modelling is still on the horipursue that career further as well.

-She has already modelled in Europe, and with her family in Canberra, entered the is now looking to move out of Canberra, which has limited modelling prospects.
+She has already modelled in Europe, and which has limited modelling prospects.

 "Maybe Sydney or Melbourne," Ms Morr said.
 "There's just more opportunities there than in Canberra."